dev-academy-programme/orientation---Archived/1-expectations/README.md

 Please read about [The Three Agreements](/9-information/three-agreements).

 ## Learning strategies
-Read more about our approach to eductation in the [Learning strategies section](/9-information/learning-strategies)
+Read more about our approach to education in the [Learning strategies section ](/9-information/learning-strategies)